Interoperable-data/automate-va/COMPONENTS/process-manager.md

         vcard:hasEmail <mailto:task.author@email.example> .
 ```

-Sources contain datasets from which the user needs to enter URI's.
-They are retrievable by providing a search function on the resources datatype-properties, and returning the URI of the found resource.
+Sources (`dct:source`) contain datasets from which the user needs to enter URI's.
+They are retrievable by providing a search function on the resources datatype-properties, and returning the URI of the found resource, which is then entered.

 ## Add Step